MathOnco/ECO_K/README.md

 ---

 ### 3. Results
-Finally, plot the fit to data and display the inferred matrix alongside the true matrix to verify that the fitting procedure successfully recovered the game's parameters.
+Finally, we'll plot the fit to data and display the inferred matrix alongside the true matrix to verify that the fitting procedure successfully recovered the game's parameters.

 ```matlab